‘Bathroom bill’ fight returns to a North Carolina courtroom

 WINSTON-SALEM, N.C.
-(AP) — Transgender plaintiffs who think the compromise that replaced North Carolina’s “bathroom bill” is still discriminatory are heading to court.
+(AP) — Transgender plaintiffs who think the compromise that replaced North Carolina’s so-called “bathroom bill” is still discriminatory are heading back to court.

 A federal judge will hear arguments Monday from lawyers representing Republican legislative leaders who say the case should be dismissed because the plaintiffs can’t prove the new law is harming them.

+The American Civil Liberties Union New plaintiffs wants to bring in a transgender second-grader who it says is barred from using the girls’ restrooms and exposed to hostility at her school.

-The new law eliminated a requirement that transgender people use restrooms in many public buildings that corresponded to their sex at birth.
+The replacement law, House Bill 142 , was a compromise that eliminated a requirement in HB2 that transgender people use restrooms corresponding to their sex at birth in many public buildings.
 But it also barred local governments from passing any new nondiscrimination laws until the end of 2020.

-The transgender plaintiffs plan to argue the current law continues the harms of its predecessor, commonly called HB2 after its bill number.

 Most Read Nation & World Stories